facebookincubator/TTPForge/docs/testing.md

 # Writing Tests

-## Testing Standards

-At a high level, the following testing standards are employed for the TTPForge:

-1. All exported functions should have a corresponding test.
-2. Integration tests must be created to accompany new functionality and ensure that everything works as expected going forward and with existing logic.

-## Testing Templates
+## Testing Template

-Ensure tests are written using the following template as a starting point:
+Ensure unit and integration tests are written using the following template as a starting point:

 ```go
 package some_test